The “Personal” or “Nominal”- (Schedule 1) are the familiar accountings of Households – names, ages, relationships etc.

 Also try variations on names i.e. how they might have been spelled when sounded out/ Anglicized.

-Library and Archives Canada originally had not transcribed Names from the 1851 Agricultural Census.
-Instead they had provided this .
-LAC’s indexes now DO include these names, and can be filtered by District (roughly, County) and Sub-District (roughly, Township).
+Library and Archives Canada originally had provided this .
+Names are indexed, and a search can be filtered by District (roughly, County) and Sub-District (roughly, Township).

-For this project, at each Township’s page, a custom link is provided to the LAC search form, pre-filtered by Township and requesting only the Agricultural Schedule results.
+For this project, at each Township’s page, a custom link is provided to the LAC search form, pre-filtered by Township and set to return the Agricultural Schedule results.
 Add a Surname to the search field (or for a list of all names leave the Surname field blank) and hit ‘Search’.

 When searching LAC’s indexes, and filtering for “agricultural” schedules only, only District level results will be returned (entire county).
-If you specify any Sub-District (township), an error will be returned.
-The names from agricultural returns for many townships have been completely or partially missed in the indexing.
-If your household has been located in the Nominal schedules, it is worth manually searching the Agricultural schedules by images..
+Specifying any Sub-District (township) will result in an Error.
+Indexing of names from agricultural returns are completely or partially missed for many townships!
+It is worth manually searching the Agricultural schedule images..

 For this project, at each Township’s page, a chart is provided linking directly to all Ag Schedule images within the Sub-District (Township).

-TIP: The indexes found at FamilySearch and Ancestry websites seem to be the same inventory as at LAC, but return more surname results based on similar spellings / soundex.
+TIP: The indexes found at FamilySearch and Ancestry websites return surname results based on similar spellings / soundex.

 An “Agricultural” Schedule DOES EXIST FOR 1871, showing Concession and Lot locations, and even locations within towns.
-It’s a multiple-step process to find the correct entry in Schedule 4: Return of Cultivated Land and Products, and involves cross-referencing the Households on the Schedule 1: Personal Census with their corresponding Ag entries based on a common reference.
+It’s a multiple-step process to find the correct entry in Schedule 4: Return of Cultivated Land and Products, and involves cross-referencing the Households on the Schedule 1: Personal Census with their corresponding sub-schedules based on a reference to Sched.
+1.

 1. Locate the Household of interest on the Personal Census (Sched.
 1), viewable at LAC (free), FamilySearch (free account) or Ancestry (subscription).
 Determine who is the Head of Household.